chanzuckerberg/s3mi/README.md

-# s3mi
+# S3MI

 Transfer big files fast between S3 and EC2.

-Pronounced "semi".
+Pronounced *semi*.

 # INSTALLATION

 pip install 'git+git://github.com/chanzuckerberg/s3mi.git'

 # COMMANDS

-s3mi cp s3://huge_file destination
+## `s3mi cp s3://huge_file destination`

-    -- fast 2GB/sec download from S3
+  - `fast 2GB/sec download from S3`

-    -- may be constrained by destination write bandwidth
+  - may be constrained by destination write bandwidth

     * when the destination is an EBS gp2 volume, write bandwidth is only 160 MB/sec

     * RAID can increase that to 1.75GB/sec on select instance types [1]

-s3mi cat s3://huge_file | some_command
+## `s3mi cat s3://huge_file | some_command`

-    -- use cases
+  - use cases

     * expand uncompressed archives

-            s3cat s3://gigabytes.tar | tar xf -
+        `s3mi cat s3://gigabytes.tar | tar xf -`

     * stream through a really fast computation

-            s3cat s3://gigabytes_of_text | wc -l
+        `s3mi cat s3://gigabytes_of_text | wc -l`

-    -- do not use for expanding compressed archives
+  - do not use for expanding compressed archives

     * typically gated by decompression or by destination, not by download

-    -- use only when piping through another command

-        * s3mi cp is better than s3mi cat
-          for direct downloads

-s3mi raid volume-name [N] [volume-size]
+## `s3mi raid volume-name [N] [volume-size]`

   Use RAID to overcome destination bandwidth limits.

-    Example:
+  * Example:

-        s3mi raid my_fast_raid 7 214GB
+      `s3mi raid my_fast_raid 7 214GB`

     Creates 7 x 214GB EBS gp2 volumes, RAID0s those together,
     and mounts the set on /mnt/my_fast_raid.